gsdlab/claferMPS/README.md

 * Press `Auto layout diagram` in the top-left corner.

+There are many more architectural layers (hardware, including devices, communication and power topologies, deployment of functional analysis architecture to hardware design architecture, and quality perspectives).
+We encourage users to study the two large case studies created by Jordan Ross highlighted in the next section.

 ### Larger Case Studies

-For details about full size power window (single and two door) and door locks case studies, see [technical report](http://gsd.uwaterloo.ca/publications/view/667) and `CaseStudies.zip` from [Supplemental material page](http://gsd.uwaterloo.ca/node/668).
+For details about full size power window (single and two door) and door locks case studies, see [technical report](http://gsd.uwaterloo.ca/publications/view/667) and [`CaseStudies.zip`](http://gsd.uwaterloo.ca/sites/default/files/CaseStudies.zip).

 Need help?
 ==========